-What Exactly is a “Foodie”?
+What is a “Foodie”?

-Why You Should Care
+Why Food & Beverage Manufacturers Should Care

 - Go green.
-With today’s consumers being more health-conscious about the things they eat, even non-foodies are more interested in trying the latest health food trends.
+With today’s consumers being more health-conscious about the things they eat, even non-foodies are interested in trying the latest health food trends.
 By using more natural ingredients in your foods, you’ll win over both foodies and everyday, health-conscious consumers.